knative/docs/contributing/DOCS-CONTRIBUTING.md

     * Eventing samples: [`/docs/eventing/samples`](https://github.com/knative/docs/tree/master/docs/eventing/samples)
     * Serving samples: [`/docs/serving/samples`](https://github.com/knative/docs/tree/master/docs/serving/samples)

-    Important: If these samples become outdated, receive no traffic, or lack an active maintainer, they will be moved into the "community samples" folder.

   * **Community owned and maintained samples**: Code samples that have been contributed by Knative community members.
 These samples might not receive regular maintenance.
 It is possible that a sample is no longer current and